DurianZealot/Aristotle-s-Realm/README.md

 Only the author of the proposal can do changes to a proposal for intellectual property rights.

 Proposals to users' own stories will can be viewed under the `View Proposals to this story` in a story block.

+### User Profile:

+User will be able to view informations regarding themselves in the profile page, which contains a Side Bar with various buttons to direct users to `My Stories`, `My Proposals`, `Create Proposal`, `Create Story`, `Browse`.
+The User Profile itself also contains a button leading to the `Edit Profile` page.

+### Edit Profile:

+User will be directed to a page that allows them to edit basic informations regarding themselves.

+### Story:

+Users will be directed to this page when viewing the main content of a story.
+The page contains basic information regarding the story and a chapter selector to choose the chapters to go to.
+The majority of the page is covered by the main texts of the story.